joannahard/Genome_Biology_2019/README.md

 sets up the conda environment 'j_frisen_1602' with the required programs.
-OBS!
+NB!
 GATK cannot be installed completely from bioconda since it requires a license.
 Therefore you have to download GATK (v3.6 or which ever is specified in requirements.txt) from the website.
 After activating the conda environment you need to run gatk-register e.g.: